-Last month, we touched on why it’s important to properly optimize your website’s images.
-This month, we’re looking at some free online tools to help you do just that.
+We’ve touched on why it’s important to properly optimize your website’s images.
+Over the years we’ve evaluated several free tools that help you with resizing and thinning for optimization, and we’ve gathered the best options.
 While this is certainly not an exhaustive list, these free tools can help you ensure that your photos aren’t slowing your site down.

-As a way of testing each service, I’ve downloaded the photo below and will use the different tools to see how well they can reduce its file size.
-Originally, the photo was 7.4 MB and had dimensions of 4000 px by 2667 px.
-That’s way too huge of a photo, and it would certainly slow my site down.
-Let’s take a look at what free tools can help me out.
+As a way of testing each service, we’ve downloaded the photo below and will use the different tools to see how well they can reduce its file size.
+Originally, the photo was 4.6 MB and had dimensions of 4368 px by 2912 px.
+That’s way too huge of a photo, and it would certainly slow our site down.
+Let’s take a look at what free tools can help us out.

-The resized version of my Golden Gate Bridge photo is what I will use when comparing different compression services.
-Since Pixlr also allows you to reduce image quality and file size, I wanted to see what the file size would be if reduced to a quality of 85.
-This further compressed my image file from 1.36 MB to 297 KB.
+The resized version of our Oregon Coast photo is what we will use when comparing different compression services.
+Since Pixlr also allows you to reduce image quality and file size, we wanted to see what the file size would be if reduced to a quality of 85.
+This further compressed our image file from 1.3 MB to 206 KB.

 - Great free image editor